 Best for: Everyone to make money online.

 How the app works: Whop is a social commerce platform where everyone can make money the way they want, whenever they want.
-The way it works is that you can sell various digital products and services to people all across the globe.
+You can make money by selling digital products and services.

 You can sell things like: